Loading Events

-Update, Sept 6: Statements from NASA and Blue Origin indicate the launch will slip to November.
+Update, September 6: Statements from NASA and Blue Origin indicate the launch will slip to November.
 A date was not provided.
-We are randomly picking November 10 as a placeholder to keep this Calendar entry live.

 NASA is taking ESCAPADE off of the flight and it will not launch until at least the spring of 2025.
 They do not want to proceed with fueling the two spacecraft when the launch date is uncertain since it might have to be defueled if there are delays, leading to cost growth.